quixio/quix-docs/docs/platform/tutorials/image-processing/tfl-frame-grabber.md

 ## 👩‍🔬 Lab - Examine the data

-In this section, you will learn how to use the Quix Data Explorer to examine data output from this service.
+In this section, you learn how to use the Quix Data Explorer to examine data output from this service.
+The Data Explorer enables you to view data in real time.
+This is very useful when debugging a pipeline, or ensuring the data you are receiving is what you expect.

+To examine the data published by the service:

 1. In the pipeline view, click on the arrow (representing the output topic) on the right side of the frame grabber service tile, and select `Explore live data`.
 This opens a new tab and displays the Data Explorer.